DataCatPro/terraform-aws-network-modules/base-vpc-network/README.md

     - Route tables for public and private subnets
     - Security group for SSH access

+## Public and Private Subnets
+A tag of Tier is assigned to the subnets with values:
+- Public
+- Private

 ## Inputs
 - "project_name" : description = "A project name to associate with resources"
 - "terraform_project" : description = "Name of the Terraform project"